 Turns out, most of the workouts called “High Intensity” really are only moderate intensity.
 High intensity means 90% of your maximum effort and can only be sustained for a very short period of time.
 You aren’t working out for 45 minutes and doing high intensity intervals.
 Moderate yes, high no. You wouldn’t be able to do it!

-Check out the research that shows high intensity intermittent exercise is significantly more effective at reducing fat compared to steady state exercise.
+Research shows high intensity intermittent exercise is significantly more effective at reducing fat compared to steady state exercise.

 Less time, better results.